We are draining California's water.

 We work in local communities to protect and restore sources of drinking water.

+The SUP became effective on August 24, 2018, and has a three-year term.
 This permit is for the right-of-way for the four-inch in diameter, stainless steel pipeline we use to transport water from the springs in San Bernardino National Forest.
-More information about our permit can be found here: https://www.nestle-watersna.com/en/nestle-water-news/statements/us-forest-service-arrowhead-permit-statement.
+More information about our permit can be found here.

 The State Water Resources Control Board reaffirmed that we have rights to both groundwater and surface water at Arrowhead Springs.

-In its draft report, the State Water Resources Control Board (SWRCB) staff acknowledged that Nestlé Waters has valid surface water rights and long-standing groundwater rights totaling 49.5 million gallons of water per year.
-We have submitted four reports to the SWRCB that directly establish that Nestlé Waters has not made any unauthorized water withdrawals.
-Additionally, our initial, second, third and fourth response include supporting scientific, historic and legal materials that supports additional water rights.
+In its initial report in December 2017, the State Water Resources Control Board (SWRCB) staff acknowledged that we have valid surface water rights and groundwater rights totaling 49.5 million gallons of water per year.
+We have provided four reports to the SWRCB that clearly establish that we have not made any unauthorized water withdrawals.
+Importantly, our initial, second, third and fourth responses include supporting scientific, historic and legal materials that supports additional water rights.

-Nestlé Waters does not pay its fair share for water.
+We do not pay our fair share for water.

-Like thousands of other companies, farms, and individuals, Nestlé Waters holds water rights to a small number of water sources in California, including Arrowhead Springs.
+Like thousands of other companies, farms, and individuals, we hold water rights to a small number of water sources in California, including Arrowhead Springs.
 Our company and its predecessors have held senior water rights to use the water from Arrowhead Springs since the late 1800s — before the San Bernardino National Forest was created.
-Since statehood, Californians have acquired water rights in accordance with the state’s statutes just like other property rights.
+Since statehood, Californians have bought and sold water rights just like other property rights.
+Holding water rights, rather than paying water usage fees, has been equated by some as a similar concept to owning a home rather than paying rent every year.

 Bottled water is unnecessary.